juanej88/pochkai/README.md

 Pochkai offers a variety of tools to help couples stay connected and grow together:

+### 💬 Daily Mood Check-ins
+Quick emotional check-ins help partners understand each other's inner world, even on busy days.

+### 🎯 Shared Goals
+Track joint goals — whether it's saving for a trip, hitting a fitness milestone, or planning a home project.

+### 🧠 Couple Trivia
+Answer light-hearted questions about each other to spark fun and deepen understanding.

 ### 🎥 Watchlist Voting
 Each partner adds shows or movies, and Pochkai helps you vote and decide what to watch — no more endless scrolling.

+### 🔁 Weekly Reflections
+End the week with a gentle prompt to reflect on your relationship, celebrate wins, and talk about improvements.

+### 🔐 Private by Default
+Everything is just between you two — data is secure and never shared.

 ---

 ## 🛠️ Installation & Setup